joinpursuit/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+The value of `charles.homePlanet` is going to be "Pluto".
+The value of `charlesFromJupiter.homePlanet` is going to be "Jupiter".
+This is because Alien is a struct.
+When a variable or constant is assigned a struct, its instanced as a copy of a struct.
+If a new variable were to be assigned the same variable that was instanced a new struct, it would become a copy of that variable, rather than being referenced.
+So when the data changes in that variable, it doesnt affect the value of the new one.

 ## Question 5